JakeChrist/AutomatedDocumentation/README.md

 ### Automatic Progress Saving

 DocGen-LM stores intermediate results in a `cache.json` file inside the output directory.
+Cached progress is cleared at startup unless `--resume` is supplied.
 If the generator stops partway through, rerun it with `--resume` to continue from the last saved point.
-Use `--clear-progress` to remove the saved state after a successful run.
+Use `--clear-progress` to remove the saved state after a successful run when resuming.

 Example of resuming an interrupted run: